Bluetooth Phased-array Aided Inertial Navigation Using Factor Graphs: Experimental Verification: Conclusion

 Future work includes incorporating BLE range via channel sounding in order to make a fully-fledged Bluetooth-aided INS.
 Making use of a more sophisticated calibration method to determine the antenna orientation is also of particular interest, as this can make the system more suitable for use in real-time experiments down the line.

-\begin{ack} The authors would like to thank colleagues at NTNU: Johan Nicolas Suarez at the Department of Electronic Systems and Pål Kvaløy and Morten Einarsve at the Department of Engineering Cybernetics for their help in conducting field experiments with the multirotor drone.
-Johan Nicolas Suarez also participated in the post-processing and analysis work involved in converting the raw BLE PARS measurements into angular measurements. \end{ack}
+\begin{ack} The authors would like to thank colleagues at NTNU: Johan Suárez at the Department of Electronic Systems and Pål Kvaløy and Morten Einarsve at the Department of Engineering Cybernetics for their help in conducting field experiments with the multirotor drone.
+Johan Suárez also participated in the post-processing and analysis work involved in converting the raw BLE PARS measurements into angular measurements. \end{ack}